ndrewpj/FastFlowLM/README.md

 **Just like Ollama — but purpose-built and deeply optimized for the Ryzen™ NPU**

-> FastFlowLM runs all Ryzen™ AI 300 Series processors, with full support for all XDNA2-based NPUs.
+> FastFlowLM supports all Ryzen™ AI 300 Series chips with XDNA2 NPUs.
 ---

 ## 📺 Demo Videos